Tre7o/JobScrapper/README.md

 Ensure that the FLASK_APP environment variable is set correctly.
 This variable should contain the name of the Python file where your Flask application is defined.

-In your case, assuming your Flask application is in a file named jobscrapper.py, set the FLASK_APP environment variable: set FLASK_APP=app.py  # For Command Prompt
+In your case, assuming your Flask application is in a file named jobscrapper.py, to set the FLASK_APP environment variable use this: set FLASK_APP=jobscrapper.py  # For Command Prompt
 #### OR
 $env:FLASK_APP = "app.py"  For PowerShell